Chhavi-Pandey/Projects/README.md

 ## 2. **Flower Shop Website**

-### Overview
+This repository contains the code for a **Flower Shop Website** designed to showcase a variety of flower arrangements and gifts.
+It is built to give small businesses a simple, responsive online presence where users can view and inquire about different flower products.

-A simple e-commerce website built to showcase a flower shop's offerings.
-The site is designed to display a variety of flowers, plants, and gifts, with an option for users to filter through different categories.
-It's aimed at small business owners who wish to have an online presence and accept online orders.
+## Overview

-### Features
+The **Flower Shop Website** allows users to view a catalog of flowers, each with details such as product name, price, and a brief description.
+The website features a **responsive design**, ensuring that the layout adjusts to various screen sizes, providing a seamless experience on desktop, tablet, and mobile devices.

-- **Product Display:** Showcases different flower arrangements, plants, and gifts.
+## Features
-- **Category Filtering:** Allows users to browse flowers, plants, and gifts separately.
+- **Flower Display:** The website showcases different flower arrangements with names, prices, and descriptions.
-- **Responsive Design:** The website adjusts to different screen sizes, ensuring a smooth user experience across mobile, tablet, and desktop devices.
+- **Responsive Layout:** The website automatically adjusts to fit mobile, tablet, and desktop screens for a smooth user experience.
-- **Order Management:** Users can view products, read descriptions, and inquire about orders.
+- **Simple Design:** Focuses on displaying flower products in a clean, minimalist layout for easy navigation.

-### Technologies Used
+## Technologies Used
-- **HTML** and **CSS** for creating the structure and styling.
+- **HTML**: To structure the content of the website.
-- **JavaScript** for adding dynamic interactions like filtering the product list.
+- **CSS**: For styling and making the website responsive.